 - Cut out meat: Eat a few vegetarian or vegan meals to cut back on meat, which can be expensive.

-- Avoid fast food – Dining out is expensive, especially if you have a family.
-It’s cheaper and healthier to eat at home.
+- Avoid fast food: Dining out is expensive, especially if you have a family.
+It’s cheaper (and healthier) to eat at home.

-Easy ways to save money on clothes
+How to save money on clothes

-Other easy ways to save money
+Other ways to save money:

-- Get a bike – Faster than walking and cheaper than the bus, a bike can be a convenient solution in urban areas during warmer months.
+- Get a bike: Faster than walking and cheaper than the bus, a bike can be a convenient solution in urban areas during warmer months.
 It’s also good exercise!

 - Tackle a DIY project: Many essential home maintenance and repair tasks are within the average person’s capabilities with good instructions and proper tools.
 Start small and do your research if you are inexperienced.

 - Make your décor items: Consider making curtains, pillows or a piece of decorative art.
 If you’re adventurous, you can even make your furniture.
 There are plenty of online tutorials for just about any kind of project, and most require only basic crafting or sewing skills.